divanoLetto/LinkedinRDF/README.md

 In order to provide login credentials to Linkedin for viewing profiles, the following account has been made available: email = *bryansevendeadlysins@outlook.com*, password = *Arthur123*.

 In the event of a high number of accesses to the Linkedin account, it may be required to resolve a captcha in order to start the application correctly.

+## Experiments

+The graph is generated starting from a set of LinkedIn profiles resulting from a Google search for a specific category of worker that the software takes as input.
+To test the software it was decided to start the analysis from the first 10 resulting profiles of *python programmers* and living near *Florence* (Google search: *site:linkedin.com/in/ AND "python developer" AND Firenze*).